CAT 2024 Preparation Tips for Non Engineering Students - Check Study Plan & Strategy

 In the 45 days before the CAT exam, go through every Quant question that you have already answered.
 Keep your mind sharp over the last month leading up to the CAT.
 Keep revising the multiplication table chart up to 20, the fraction-percentage equivalence chart until you reach 1/25, the squares until 25, and the cubes until 12 - Practise math and approximations for 10 minutes every night before sleeping.
 Focus on maintaining a consistent calculation rhythm during the month leading up to the CAT, in addition to revision and taking mock exams.
 Additionally, read about philosophy, psychology, and the environment for at least 20 to 30 minutes each day during the last few days before the CAT exam.
 Non-engineers can use these pieces of advice to ace the CAT.

 Get personalised assistance to your preferred MBA college in India.
-Fill the Common Application Form (CAF) today.
+Fill out the Common Application Form (CAF) today.
 Call our helpline number 18005729877 for any questions.

 Are you feeling lost and unsure about what career path to take after completing 12th standard?